Mothpy/postgreSQL_CRUD_with_knex/README.md

 For additional help, review the "Learn your tools: Visual Studio Code" lesson in the "Welcome" module.

 ## Instructions
 You are a backend developer for a restaurant-finder application called Thinkful Eats, and you've been tasked to query some data about various restaurants in the database.
-Their backend technology stack is currently in Node.js/Express, PostgreSQL, and Knex.
+Their backend technology stack is currently in `Node.js/Express, PostgreSQL, and Knex`.
 There is currently only one table, restaurants, in the database.
 It has the following columns:

-restaurant_id (primary key)
+`restaurant_id (primary key)`

-restaurant_name (required string)
+`restaurant_name (required string)`

-cuisine (required string)
+`cuisine (required string)`

-address (required string)
+`address (required string)`

 To complete this assessment, you will need to complete the tasks described below to get the tests to pass.